 2 – The Eurasian badgers are almost all named for their geographic locations; three in the genus Meles – Japanese, M. Anakuma; Asian, M. Leucurus and European, M. Meles – five in Melogale, the ferret-badgers – Burmese, M. Personata; Javan, M. Orientalis; Chinese, M. Moschata; Bornean, M. Everetti and Vietnam, M. Cucphuongensis – and finally, genus Arctonyx, the Hog badger, A. Collaris (which is found in Southern China and surrounding areas).

-3 – There’s no definitive derivation for the name ‘badger’; some think it is from the French ‘bêcheur’, meaning digger, others, including the OED, prefer to think that it derives from ‘badge’ plus the suffix ‘-ard’, referring to the white badge-like mark on the head.
+3 – Another of the badger facts most people don’t know is there’s no definitive derivation for the name ‘badger’; some think it is from the French ‘bêcheur’, meaning digger, others, including the OED, prefer to think that it derives from ‘badge’ plus the suffix ‘-ard’, referring to the white badge-like mark on the head.

 4 – The badger is the state animal of Wisconsin in the USA and an official mascot three times over; at Brock University, St Catharines, Ontario (Canada), at St Aidan’s College in the University of Durham (England), and of the University of Wisconsin-Madison’s athletic teams (USA).
 In Japanese folklore, badgers appear as wild, mischievous beings.

 5 – Most badger species are classified for conservation purposes as ‘least concern’, i.e not at all threatened, but the Hog badger is ‘near threatened’ and the Burmese, Javan, Bornean and Vietnam ferret-badgers are marked as ‘data deficient’ – i.e they are so rarely seen nothing much is known about them, which has to translate as ‘there aren’t very many.’